Social Inflation: Why Car Accident Lawsuits Are Driving Up Insurance Costs

 2. Attorney Involvement in Auto Claims

-• A 2024 survey found 60% of consumers believe attorney advertising directly increases the number of auto claims filed (up from 55% in 2021)
+• 60% of consumers believe attorney advertising directly increases the number of auto claims filed (up from 55% in 2021)

 Attorney involvement is not inherently problematic — injured parties have every right to representation.
-But the combination of aggressive advertising ("Have you been in an accident?
-Call now!"), contingency fee structures, and third-party funding creates financial incentives to escalate claims rather than resolve them efficiently.
+But the combination of aggressive advertising, contingency fee structures, and third-party funding creates financial incentives to escalate claims rather than resolve them efficiently.
+This trend is directly reflected in rising car insurance settlement costs across the country.

 3. Third-Party Litigation Funding (TPLF)